 • Free plan is genuinely useful for tiny teams, not just a stripped-down teaser

-• Highly customizable workflows and forms — you adapt it to your process, not the other way around
+• Highly customizable workflows and forms so you adapt the HR software to your process, not the other way around

-• Works well with the Zoho suite for a connected back-office setup
+• Works well with the Zoho suite for a fully connected small business back-office setup

 What you might not like: